-- (1) Citigroup Inc. currently expects that the estimated value of the notes on the pricing date will be between \$890.00 and \$945.00 per note, which will be less than the issue price.
+(1) Citigroup Inc. currently expects that the estimated value of the notes on the pricing date will be between \$895.00 and \$950.00 per note, which will be less than the issue price.
 The estimated value of the notes is based on CGMI's proprietary pricing models and our internal funding rate.
 It is not an indication of actual profit to CGMI or other of our affiliates, nor is it an indication of the price, if any, at which CGMI or any other person may be willing to buy the notes from you at any time after issuance.
-See "Valuation of the Notes" in this pricing supplement. - (2) CGMI will receive an underwriting fee of up to \$35 for each \$1,000 note sold in this offering.
+See "Valuation of the Notes" in this pricing supplement.

+(2) CGMI will receive an underwriting fee of \$35 for each \$1,000 note sold in this offering.
 Certain selected dealers, including Morgan Stanley & Co.
-LLC, and their financial advisors will collectively receive from CGMI a selling concession of up to \$35 for each \$1,000 note they sell.
-The per note proceeds to issuer above represents the minimum per note proceeds to issuer, assuming the maximum per note underwriting fee.
+LLC, and their financial advisors will collectively receive from CGMI a selling concession of \$35 for each \$1,000 note they sell.
 For more information on the distribution of the notes, see "Supplemental Plan of Distribution" in this pricing supplement.
 In addition to the underwriting fee, CGMI and its affiliates may profit from expected hedging activity related to this offering, even if the value of the notes declines.
 See "Use of Proceeds and Hedging" in the accompanying prospectus.